 How expensive is work(ing) in a cross-country comparison – for employees and employers?
 How does Austria compare with the countries of Central and South-Eastern Europe?
 Where are the ancillary wage costs for companies particularly high?
 And where do employees retain the highest net amount of their salary or wages, after deductions?
-A recent study conducted by the TPA advisory company provides answers to these questions.
+A recent study conducted by the TPA Group and Kienbaum provides answers to these questions.

 In which country employees retain the highest net amount of their salary or wages?

 How expensive is work?
-11 countries under examination
+12 countries under examation

-The current study was conducted in the spring/summer of 2017, by TPA expert Dr. Wolfgang Höfle, TPA partner and social security experts.
+The current labour costs study was conducted in 2022, by TPA experts Dr. Wolfgang Höfle, Thomas Haneder and Klaus Bauer-Mitterlehner.